dynawo/dynawo-nightly/README.md

 [https://github.com/dynawo/dynawo.git](https://github.com/dynawo/dynawo.git)

-This repository contains a tollchain to test Dyna&omega;o compilation with all available options.
+This repository contains a toolchain to test Dyna&omega;o compilation with all available options.

 ## Table of Contents